Online Customer ServicesGet a faster response from a member of our team.

 Direct payments arranged to hospitals for approved expenses over £350.

 If your cancer medications are lost, damaged or stolen, we know how crucial it is to replace them quickly.
 But it can be tricky to track down medicines and equipment abroad.
-With our Comprehensive and Signature policies, we offer Personal Assistance Services for situations just like this.
-While we can’t cover the cost of replacement medications, we can support you around the clock to secure replacements.
+Our Comprehensive and Signature policies offer personal assistance services for situations just like this – helping you find a replacement for your prescription medication, and covering up to £250 of the costs.

 That support includes help finding local pharmacies that stock your medications, connecting you with English-speaking health professionals and support with confirming prescriptions.